joehakimrahme/quickshare-playbook/README.md

 ====================

 This is an Ansible playbook that deploys a simple FTP server on a single node.
-I use it to share larger files with friends.
+I use it to share large files with friends.

 Quickstart
 ----------